Interview Date: November 30, 2017

 STANZIONE: I met my wife Kaye in junior high school, down in South Carolina.
 And we got married while I was in college.
 And so when I joined AT&T in 1969, we began a period of time where we were moving a lot.
 People don’t do that so much anymore.
 But in the ’70s and ’80s it was quite common for employees of large corporations to be moved from location to location.
 So during the 26 years that we were in AT&T, Kaye and I and our three children moved 11 times from one place to another.
-It just -- it was almost like being a military family, quite honestly.
 And they were tremendously supportive of that, and I’m very fortunate that I had such a supportive cast around me during that period of time.

 ARENSTEIN: That’s nice.
 And so what -- again, what sorts of things were you doing at AT&T?

 STANZIONE: Well, you know, one -- I was in manufacturing, so we were manufacturing things for the Defense Department initially.
 And then printed circuit boards and devices, hybrid integrated circuits, which aren’t used very much anymore.
 But towards the end of that period of time, in the late ’80s and early ’90s, I became associated with the cable industry.
 There was a skunkworks project going on at Bell Labs in Merrimack Valley.
-I had been transferred up to Merrimack Valley, north of Boston, in 1993, I believe it was.
-But even prior to that, I had inherited with one of my job changes a skunkworks project called Laser Link.
-And this is where I became acquainted with the cable industry.
-And I was fascinated by it and kind of fell in love with it.
-At the time that wasn’t a very popular thing within AT&T, because we were serving primarily the Bell telephone companies, and they viewed the cable industry as sort of a competitor but not up to snuff in terms of the reliability of the network that they had at the time.
+I had been transferred up to Merrimack Valley, north of Boston, in 1989, and I inherited a skunkworks project called Laser Link.
+This is where I became acquainted with the cable industry.
+I was fascinated by it and kind of fell in love with it.
+At the time that wasn’t a very popular thing within AT&T, because we were serving primarily the Bell telephone companies, and they viewed the cable industry as sort of a competitor and not up to snuff in terms of the reliability of the network that they had at the time.
 But I met some very interesting people in those last years that I spent at AT&T Network Systems.
 John Egan is a person that was very instrumental in my life, and he was the CEO of a company called ANTEC.
-And because AT&T did not want to sell Laser Link directly to the telephone -- to the cable companies -- they used ANTEC as a distributor to sell to the cable companies.
+And because AT&T did not want to sell Laser Link directly to the cable companies they used ANTEC as a distributor to sell to the cable companies.
 And that’s where I met John Egan, who, again, was very instrumental in what happened to me subsequent to this.
-Also met people like John Malone and J.C.
-Sparkman and Larry Romrell, people that were the -- kind of the titans of the industry at the time.
+I also met people like John Malone and J.C.
+Sparkman and Larry Romrell, and others, people that were kind of the titans of the industry at the time.
 And I was sort of the -- a junior executive at AT&T. And I was one of the few people at AT&T that had any interest or knowledge of what was going on in the cable industry.
 So those were some pretty heady days for me.
-But it also caused me to want to -- it kind of set me on a path that brought me to where I am today.
+And it kind of set me on a path that brought me to where I am today.

 ARENSTEIN: And what fascinated you about the cable industry?
 I guess meeting John Malone would be one thing (laughs) for sure!

 STANZIONE: Well, I’ll tell you, I’ll never forget the meeting we had with John Malone at Bell Labs at Murray Hill.
 We were preparing for his visit, and I looked at his biography, and I found out that he had worked for Bell Labs at one time.
 And so we dug through the archives and we found a document that he had authored.
-And it had -- I think the title of it was something like “Profit Optimization in a Regulated Industry.”
+I think the title of it was something like “Profit Optimization in a Regulated Industry.”
 Oy. (laughter) Was that a preview of what was to come.
-So, you know, we went through that, and we became more and more -- I became more and more interested in what was going on in the cable industry.
+So, you know, we went through that, and I became more and more interested in what was going on in the cable industry.
 Because things were happening fast in the cable industry.
 In those days, the late ’80s, early ’90s, we were just beginning to deploy fiber optics.
 I met the engineering head at Time Warner Cable at the time, Jim Chiddix --

 ARENSTEIN: Yeah, sure.